Skip to contents

 mass_origin

-a numeric vector representing the mass at origin (i.e. demand).
+A numeric vector representing the mass at the origin (i.e. demand).

 mass_destination

-a numeric vector representing the mass at destination (i.e. attractiveness).
+A numeric vector representing the mass at the destination (i.e. attractiveness).

 distance